 Let’s now look at some actual traps and deterrents in more detail.

 (1) Dealing with Mice

-The Agri Zap RZU001 Rat Zapper Ultra is actually designed for rats, but it works equally well for mice too.
+The Rat Zapper Classic is actually designed for rats, but it works equally well for mice too.
 Purchasing this trap will mean you won’t have to buy separate ones for rats and mice, thereby saving you some money.

 This is an electronic mouse trap.
 It works by enticing a mouse into the trap through having a piece of bait inside.
 When the mouse (or rat) steps on a special plate inside the trap, it completes an electronic circuit, which sends a high voltage current through the animal, killing it instantly and cleanly.

-A good alternative to the Agri Zap is the Victor M260 Multi-Kill Electronic Mouse Trap.
+A good alternative to the Classic is the Victor M260 Multi-Kill Electronic Mouse Trap.
 It works in a similar way and it is every bit as efficient in ridding your home of rodent pests.

 An alternative to electronic traps are humane mouse repellents.
 The RODAR II Ultrasonic Pest Repeller is a good example of this type.
 It isn’t a mouse trap, per se, but rather an electronic device designed to repel the animals by sending out an electronic signal that is loud and extremely irritating to the animals, but inaudible to humans and pets.